 ![]() |

-Our support team typically replies to account, licensing, and common troubleshooting requests within one business day.
-For technical questions, enhancement requests, or bug reports, email admin@polymathplus.org with a brief description and any screenshots; for licensing or purchase inquiries, please include the account email and any relevant site details.
+Our support team typically replies to common requests/queries within two business days.
+For technical questions, enhancement requests, or bug reports, email admin@polymathplus.org with a brief description and any screenshots.

 Below you'll find common support questions and answers: